 - U.S. Department of Education (D.C.)

 - Association for Bay Area Governments (San Francisco)

 - AIDS Health Project (San Francisco)

-In addition to core courses in life span development, research and statistics, students have the flexibility to tailor the program to their unique interests by creating an interdisciplinary specialization.
-Many students choose to double major or minor while maintaining social policy as their primary focus.
+In addition to core courses in life span development, research, and statistics, students have the flexibility to tailor the program to their unique interests by creating an interdisciplinary specialization.
+Many students choose to double major or minor while keeping social policy as their primary focus.

-Faculty members utilize lectures, group work, case studies, presentations, field trips and guest speakers to educate students about the theory of policy development, the actual implementation of policy, and its impact on human lives.
+Faculty members use lectures, group work, case studies, presentations, field trips, and guest speakers to educate students about the theory of policy development, how policy is implemented, and its impact on human lives.
 Students use theories and research skills learned in course work to propose solutions to real problems.